tynankelly/alNaql/README.md

 ## Banality Detection with Continuous Penalty Scaling

-AlNaql includes sophisticated banality detection to identify and down-weight formulaic or boilerplate text in similarity calculations.
+alNaql includes sophisticated banality detection to identify and down-weight formulaic or boilerplate text in similarity calculations.
 This prevents common phrases from artificially inflating similarity scores.

 ### How It Works